Your Guide to the Best Sunday Roasts in Melbourne

 Fitzroy Town Hall Hotel

-The Fitzroy Town Hall Hotel has earned its reputation as one of the top spots for a Sunday roast in Melbourne, and it’s easy to see why.
-This gastropub channels the vibe of a cosy hunting lodge, with tartan patterns, a crackling fireplace, and ambient lighting setting the perfect scene for indulgence.
-Week by week, the roast offerings change—one Sunday it might be lamb rump with pomme Anna, the next, crispy confit pork belly with soft polenta.
-Each hearty meal is best enjoyed fireside with a bottle of red, the ultimate Sunday escape.
+Fitzroy Town Hall Hotel has earned its reputation as one of Melbourne’s top Sunday roast spots, and one look around explains why.
+This gastropub channels cosy hunting lodge charm, with tartan touches, a crackling fireplace and low-lit corners made for a bottle of red.
+The roast changes weekly, moving from lamb rump with pomme Anna to crispy confit pork belly with soft polenta.
+Fireside, naturally, is the best seat in the house.

 166 Johnston Street, Fitzroy